billahdotdev/BillahDotDev/README.md

 1. 🖱️ Browse our selection of products above.
 2. 🛒 Choose the items you'd like to purchase.
-3. ✉️ Send an email to orders@awesomeonlineshop.com with the following information:
+3. ✉️ Send Whatsapp/ telegram/ Viber message with the following information:
-   - Product name and Code(s)
+   - Product name and Code(s) or Screen short(s)
    - Quantity
    - Shipping address
 4. 💸 We'll respond to confirm your order and provide payment instructions.